UWSysLab/diamond/README.md

     $ git clone git@gitlab.cs.washington.edu:syslab/diamond-src.git

-## Set up the build environment
+## Set up the build environment Diamond has language binding for Java,
-Diamond has language binding for Java, Android, Python and C++.
+Android, Objective-C, Python and C++.
 In order to build the bindings in each case, you'll need to set up different things.

+* C++
+  - Install CMake and either gcc or clang.
+Diamond builds as a C++ shared library by default.
 * Python
   - Install the Python Boost modules
 * Java
   - Install Maven for compiling the Java bindings

+To build for Android and iOS, we need to cross compile for ARM and the Android or iOS abi.
+* Android
+  - Install either Android Studio or the stand-alone SDK
+  - Install the NDK

 ## Building the source and language bindings
-To compile a shared object library and both the C++ and Python bindings, just type make in the root directory:
+To compile a shared object library and both the C++ and Python
+bindings:

+	$ mkdir build
+	$ cd build
+	$ cmake ..
 	$ make

-To run tests for the C++ bindings type:
+To run tests for the C++ and Python bindings type:

     $ make test